 June 29, 2018

-Nestled between Brazil and Argentina, Uruguay shares elements of both cultures.
+Nestled between Argentina and Brazil, Uruguay shares elements of both cultures.
 Uruguay is famous for tango, gauchos, and its beef.

 Tango is a mixture of cultures.
 Indigenous people around the world dance as an expression of faith and belonging to a community.
 English country dance (folk dancing) became popular with the English royal court.
 From there it jumped to the French royal court and became the contredanse.
 That came to the Americas through French Saint-Domingue (now Haiti).
 Spanish brought their version, the contradanza to Havana as the danzón, and the Haitian diaspora added a more syncopated style.
 The habanera is the root of the Latin social dances.
 Habanera means the way they dance in Havana.
 Dancing in the West and Central African Candomblé faith of Brazil, became candombe in Uruguay.
 Candombe mixed with habanera in the Black neighborhoods of Montevideo and Buenos Aires into milonga.
 European immigrants brought the bandonéon portable church organ from Germany and milonga became tango.
 Rich kids sent to grow up in France brought home the valse and these became the three tango rhythms danced today: milonga, tango, vals.
 That’s roughly the story of tango.
 In 2009, UNESCO recognized Uruguayan candombe, and Uruguayan and Argentine tango as part of the intangible heritage of humanity.